Agricola (book): Summary

 After the assassination of Domitian in AD 96, Tacitus published the Agricola, his first work.
 In the first three sections of the Agricola, Tacitus discusses the nature of biographies and includes anecdotes on how previous examples have been treated (Tac.
 Agricola 1–3).
-Tacitus also comments on the state of the Roman Empire at the time of his writing of the Agricola, stating that circumstances are not conducive to living a moral life (Tac.
+Tacitus also comments on the state of the Roman Empire at the time of his writing of the Agricola, stating that the age is not conducive to living in accordance with traditional Roman virtues (Tac.
 Ag.
 1).
-The fourth section is a summary of Agricola's heritage, which was strong according to Tacitus, his personality, and education, which Tacitus says was well rounded and extensive (Tac.
+The fourth section is a summary of Agricola's heritage, which was strong according to Tacitus, his personality, and education, which Tacitus says were well rounded and extensive (Tac.
 Ag.
 4).
 Tacitus then describes Agricola's military apprenticeship in Britannia, describing how Agricola was helping to deal with tumultuous times in that province, with an uprising having taken place there (Tac.
 Ag.
 5).
 The subsequent sections discuss Agricola's personal life and professional career prior to his governorship in Britannia (Tac.
 Ag.
 6–9).

 In what follows, Tacitus describes the geography and ethnography of Britannia, including a description of the arability of the soil (Tac.
 Ag.
 10–12).
 Tacitus then describes the origin and events of the revolt of Boudicca, and the following years wherein Vespasian and the governors preceding Agricola subdued Britannia once again (Tac.
 Ag.
 13–17).
 In section 18, Tacitus reports Agricola's initial campaign as governor of Britannia, telling how he brought the island of Mona (Anglesey) under Roman control with a swift attack (Tac.
 Ag.
 18).
 In what follows Tacitus describes how Agricola managed the province and ushered in the adoption of the Latin language and Roman customs (Tac.
 Ag.
 19–21).
 In this section Tacitus addresses the theme of subjugation to the Romans and considers the willing adoption of Roman language and customs a form of slavery rather than civilization (Tac.
 Ag.
 19–21).
 Subsequently, Tacitus reports the events and military campaigns that Agricola undertook during his third, fourth, and fifth years as governor (Tac.
 Ag.
 22–24).
 The campaign in Agricola's sixth year as governor is described next, and Tacitus makes a point of discussing Agricola's ability to counter the enemy's plans and turn the tide in his favour (Tac.
 Ag.
 25–27).